Table of Contents

 What does this strategy entail?
 What will implementation look like in our district?

-Such as: Book celebrations, awards nights, school mixers, literacy nights, dances, Family Paint Nights, Spirit Days, Class Olympics, reading buddies, big brother/big sister program, Sources of Strength, Agricultural Inquiry programs, Alcohol and Chemical Dependency Program, Holistic Life Foundation, Shamrockin’ at the River, Back to School Event, orientations, sports, after school clubs, show choir, Entrepreneurship Fair
+Such as: Book celebrations, awards nights, school mixers, literacy nights, dances, Family Paint Nights, Spirit Days, Class Olympics, reading buddies, Sources of Strength, Agricultural Inquiry programs, Alcohol and Chemical Dependency Program, Holistic Life Foundation, Shamrockin’ at the River, Back to School Event, orientations, sports, after school clubs, show choir, Entrepreneurship Fair, Inter and Intra school mixers, multicultural night, writing buddies

 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?